 – Great Eastern Cutlery (Farm and Field)

 One of my favorite whittling pocket knives currently on the market is the Great Eastern Cutlery #62 Pocket Carver (Farm and Field variant).
-This knife is a little on the pricey end, but is an amazing pocket knife for what you are getting!
+This knife is a little on the pricey end and can be hard to find, but is an amazing pocket knife for what you are getting!

 Great Eastern Cutlery (GEC) is known for making quality, hand crafted knives, and with their Field and Stream varieties, you get their quality blades at a more affordable price!